Previous Initiatives

 Practice Transformation Network

-As part of its core initiatives, KHC has most recently provided direct, in-person assistance to participating practices through its Practice Transformation Network (PTN).
-Practices have the opportunity to collaborate with clinician colleagues locally, regionally, and nationally to accelerate innovative care strategies.
-Since 2015, KHC has enrolled over 1,400 clinicians from across Kansas.
+As part of its core initiatives, KHC has most provided direct, in-person assistance to participating practices through its Practice Transformation Network (PTN) as part of the Centers for Medicare and Medicare Services (CMS) Transforming Clinical Practices Initiative (TCPI) initiative.
+During the PTN program, practices and clinicians had the opportunity to collaborate with clinician colleagues locally, regionally, and nationally to accelerate innovative care strategies.
+Since 2015, KHC enrolled over 1,400 clinicians from across Kansas in the Practice Transformation Network.

 Antibiotic Stewardship